pnp/pnpjs/docs-src/transition-guide.md

 ## HttpClient Renamed

-If you used HttpClient from sp-pnp-js a lot it would be good to know that it was renamed to SPHttpClient.
+If you used HttpClient from sp-pnp-js it was renamed to SPHttpClient.
 A transition to @pnp/sp assumes replacement of:

 ```TypeScript
 import { HttpClient } from 'sp-pnp-js';